aryakvn/aryakvn.github.io/README.md

 ---
 ## Color Themes

-The main style of the page is stores at `/assets/css/style.css`.
+The main style of the page is located at `/assets/css/style.css`.
 To change the theme color simply adjust the css variables defined in the `:root` element. the default values are :

 ```css
 :root {